Dear Ms. Cherry,

 Because you see, Raw Like Sushi kind of saved me.
-For a terminally shy, awkward, introverted ethnic kid, who was about to start his third school in a new country, in roughly the same amount of years, this album was my gateway to acceptance.
+For a terminally shy, awkward, introverted ‘third culture’ ethnic kid about to start his third school in a new country, in roughly the same amount of years, this album was my gateway to acceptance.
 When you’re 14, all you really long for is to be seen as cool, to belong, to make that process of fitting-in easy.
-And while I would never quite figure out how to shake-off my persistent awkwardness, arriving in my hightops and Morrissey quiff, Buffalo Stance (the soundtrack to my summer) blasting out of my walkman, was enough to get my existence on to the radar of all the right schoolyard cliques.
+And while I would never quite figure out how to shake-off my persistent social anxiety, arriving in my hightops and Morrissey quiff, with Buffalo Stance (the soundtrack to my summer) blasting out of my contraband walkman, was enough to get my existence on to the radar of all the right schoolyard cliques.

 Pero chica, mi amiga que dice…